BehdadSDP/pc_03_CNN/README.md

 # pc_03_CNN
-This repository was built for a pattern recognition course third project
+This repository was built for a pattern recognition. third project